Saurabhdimri06/Algorithms-implementation-using-C/README.md

 # Algorithms-implementation-using-C
-This repo contains all common algorithms like searching , sorting , divide and conquer , greedy etc. and their implementation in C language
+This repo contains all common algorithms like searching , sorting , divide and conquer , greedy etc. and their implementation in C language with Codes to find thier time complexity